LGPS: education sector

 Employers across a wide range of industries can participate in these schemes, but the university and HE sector is a big part of this and many universities are exposed to it.

-These funds are run independently of each other.
+LGPS funds are run independently of each other.
 They are subject to the same rules and provide the same benefits, but can take quite different approaches to managing risk, and how they treat particular types of employer (e.g. higher education institutions).
 The funds have an actuarial valuation every three years, and the contributions that employers must pay are set by each local authority based on those results.

-Get in touch with a member of our team to find out how we can help you.
+Learn more about the services we provide to the education sector or get in touch with a member of our team to find out how we can help you.